This article may contain compensated links. Please read the disclosure for more info.

 What are music intervals?
-An interval is simply the distance between a note and the note next to it.
+An interval in music is simply the distance between a note and the note next to it.
 Intervals are one of the most important “building blocks” in music.
 Other important "building blocks" are scales and chords.

 There are many reasons to learn about intervals.
+For example:

-Good news is- learning to master intervals is easy, especially for pianists!!!
+The good news is- learning to master intervals is easy, especially for pianists!!!

-The basic intervals are: unisons, seconds, thirds, fourths, fifths, sixths, sevenths and octaves.
+The basic intervals are: unisons, seconds, thirds, fourths, fifths, sixths, sevenths, and octaves.

-Larger intervals are called compound intervals, since they can be seen as an octave plus a second = a ninth; an octave plus a third = a tenth, and so on.
+Larger intervals are called compound intervals since they can be seen as an octave plus a second; a ninth, an octave plus a third; a tenth, and so on.

-Here you can see all the intervals on the white keys (no sharps (#) or flats (b) ).
-See how they look both on the piano keys as well as with notation:
+Here you can see all the piano intervals on the white keys (no sharps (#) or flats (b) ).
+See how they look both on the piano keys as well as with music notation:

 The two notes of the music intervals are played either simultaneously, which is called a harmonic interval, or one at a time which is called a melodic interval:

 Too easy, huh?
 Ready for a bit of a challenge?
 OK!

 Not all intervals are the same.
 They don't come only in different sizes but in other "qualities."